Intent for Physical Education

 All pupils at Key Stage 1 and Key Stage 2 have the opportunity to take part in two hours of high quality Physical Education teaching each week which includes a wide range of sports and activities within lessons and through our extra-curricular activities.
 We also offer Swimming Lessons at Wickford Swimming Pool for Year 3 pupils throughout the year.

-At Key Stage 1, modules of work are planned for Physical Education through three main areas of activity:
+At Key Stage 1, modules of work are planned for Physical Education beginning with fundamentals, ball skills and the key skills of sending and receiving, striking and fielding in Year 1 and 2.

-Our Scheme of Work for Physical Education outlines what pupils will be taught in each year group for each module of work.
+Our ‘Progression of knowledge and skills in PE’ document outlines what pupils will be taught in each year group for each module of work.
 Within lessons teachers model key skills to be taught, using video clips to support this.
 Key vocabulary is introduced and reinforced, encouraging pupils to use it.

 As part of our outdoor adventurous activities, pupils in Year 4 learn about orienteering; Year 5 pupils develop problem solving and teamwork skills through water-based activities at an outdoor pursuits centre; Year 6 pupils have the opportunity to take part in a residential visit to an outdoor pursuits centre where they face new experiences and challenges.

 We aim to promote an ‘active playground’ by providing safe and stimulating areas in which children can play and be active, making facilities and equipment available for pupils to use at lunchtimes and breaktimes and encouraging pupils to be active at these times.
-We have installed a Trim Trail which is used by all age groups and have a range of activities within zoned areas to suit the needs and interests of our pupils.
+We have installed a Trim Trail which is used by all age groups, an outside gym and have a range of activities within zoned areas to suit the needs and interests of our pupils.
 Year 5 pupils are trained as Play Leaders to support their peers on the playground.
-We employ a sports coach so that all pupils have the opportunity to engage in a wide range of sports at lunchtimes.
+All pupils have the opportunity to engage in a wide range of sports at lunchtimes.

 We offer a range of physical activities for pupils of all ages, both competitive and non-competitive, throughout the year through extra-curricular clubs and activities both before and after school.